Hearing loss is often associated with old age, but it happens to children as well.

 How Can Speech Therapy For Hearing Impaired Children Help?

-If you have discovered that your child is having issues with speech due to hearing loss, a Washington DC speech therapist can help them develop their listening skills and instruct them on how to speak more clearly.
+If you have discovered that your child is having issues with speech due to hearing loss, our Washington DC pediatric speech therapists can help them develop their listening skills and instruct them on how to speak more clearly.

 Here is what speech therapy can offer to you and your child:

-After making the decision of using speech therapy to help your child, your speech therapist can help you in a number of ways.
+After making the decision to use speech therapy to help your child, your speech therapist can help you in a number of ways.

 If it’s determined that your child needs a sound amplification device, your speech therapist can help you choose the best option.